 Aylett is a somewhat small town located in the state of Virginia.
 With a population of 10,426 people and two constituent neighborhoods, Aylett is the 70th largest community in Virginia.

-Unlike some towns where white-collar or blue-collar occupations dominate the local economy, Aylett is neither predominantly one nor the other.
-Instead, it has a mixed workforce of both white- and blue-collar jobs.
-Overall, Aylett is a town of sales and office workers, construction workers and builders, and professionals.
-There are especially a lot of people living in Aylett who work in office and administrative support (16.98%), sales jobs (7.50%), and management occupations (7.46%).
+Aylett is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
+Overall, Aylett is a town of sales and office workers, professionals, and construction workers and builders.
+There are especially a lot of people living in Aylett who work in office and administrative support (16.35%), sales jobs (8.24%), and business and financial occupations (7.55%).

 Also of interest is that Aylett has more people living here who work in computers and math than 95% of the places in the US.

-The citizens of Aylett are slightly less educated than the national average of 21.84% for the average city or town: 16.98% of adults in Aylett have a bachelor's degree or advanced degree
+The percentage of adults in Aylett who are college-educated is close to the national average for all communities of 21.84%: 17.14% of the adults in Aylett have a bachelor's degree or advanced degree.